-How do I know if I am experiencing menopause?
+How do I know if I am in menopause?

 Menopause is not instantaneous; it is a gradual process and the transition period, often called “perimenopause,” is different for each woman.
 Menopause, itself, is defined as the absence of a menstrual period for 12 months.
 When a woman goes a year without a period, ovarian function ceases.
 Many of the normal reproductive hormones are no longer produced, ovulation ceases, and pregnancy is no longer possible.

 On average, most women experience menopause at age 51; however, it can occur as early as the 40s or as late as the 60s.
 The age at which you began your menstrual period is unrelated to the age at which you will begin experiencing menopause, and there is no lab test able to predict when menopause will occur.
 It is only determined by the absence of a menstrual period for a year.

 Symptoms and signs leading to menopause, such as menstrual cycle irregularities, can begin up to ten years before the last menstrual period.
 If you think you may be approaching menopause, keep reading.

 The transition to menopause can manifest as a variety of uncomfortable symptoms of varying severity.
 For some women, there are no unpleasant indicators of menopause and they transition to this stage of life with ease.
 However, the majority of women do experience a variety of symptoms that can be alleviated with the help of a doctor.